The Justice Section performs four primary tasks.

 Delivery of office equipment to the prosecution offices as part of a Justice Section project to enhance and support the capacities of these offices and facilitate the efficient processing of cases, June 2016

 UNMIK has also funded several projects designed to support Kosovo’s rule of law institutions.
-Projects implemented in 2016 include:
+Projects implemented since 2016 include:

 - The provision of critical equipment for Kosovo courts and prosecutorial offices that improve the security of judges, prosecutors, victims and witnesses in courts.